 They can form a deep bond with someone they connect with, but it does not culminate in romance.
 Also, an individual’s sexual preference has no impact on their romantic orientationiXCategorization of a person's romantic experience on the basis of gender irrespective of their sexual orientation. .
 They may have a friendly liking or even a crush on someone, but they are less likely to enter into a romantic relationship with that person.

 13 Signs You Are An Aromantic Person

-Here are some common signs that indicate you are an aromantic.
+Here are some common signs that indicate you are aromantic.
 Keep reading and see if you relate to any of these points.

 1. You have never had a crush on anyone

 In your teens, you must have heard your friends discuss their crushes and how they feel about them.
 However, you never fully understood what they were talking about because you were always uninterested in romance and never felt that romantic feeling toward anyone.

 2. You pretend to have a crush

 When your friends gush over someone they like, you too chime in discussing your supposed crush only so you could fit it, but you can’t really imagine what it would feel like.
-Your crush may be attractive, but you know deep down that you feel dispassionate toward them and do not have any romantic feelings for them.
+Your crush may be attractive, but you know deep down that you feel dispassionate toward them and do not have any romantic feelings.

 3. You fail to relate to romantic stories

 You cannot wrap your head around romantic TV series, movies, and novels.
-You do not get why a pretty girl like Allie would leave her wealthy and loving boyfriend for someone like Noah.
+You feel unromantic and do not get why a pretty girl like Allie would leave her wealthy and loving boyfriend for someone like Noah.
 Such stories baffle you, and you wish people could be more pragmaticiXBased on conclusions from experience rather than upon theory. .